Welcome back to the Tukwila Pool!

 Management has modified operations to align with the recommendations provided by the Centers of Disease Control (CDC), Washington Department of Health, and King County Department of Health to ensure the safety of our customers and staff community.

 What will staff do to protect themselves and the community?
-All staff members will be wearing face masks or coverings while inside the facility and undergoing temperature checks, and Covid-19 questionnaire before their shift.
+All staff members will wear face coverings while inside the facility.
+Staff will also take temperature checks, and answer a Covid-19 questionnaire before their shift.

 Can my siblings or household stay together without the need for social distancing?
-We are no longer requiring households to socially distance at all times in the facility.
+We are not requiring households to socially distance at all times in the facility.

 What should I bring with me?